pingidentity/pingdirectory-go-client/configurationapi/docs/AddConsentDefinitionRequest.md

 NewAddConsentDefinitionRequestWithDefaults instantiates a new AddConsentDefinitionRequest object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetDefinitionName

-`func (o *AddConsentDefinitionRequest) GetDefinitionName() string`

-GetDefinitionName returns the DefinitionName field if non-nil, zero value otherwise.

-### GetDefinitionNameOk

-`func (o *AddConsentDefinitionRequest) GetDefinitionNameOk() (*string, bool)`

-GetDefinitionNameOk returns a tuple with the DefinitionName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetDefinitionName

-`func (o *AddConsentDefinitionRequest) SetDefinitionName(v string)`

-SetDefinitionName sets DefinitionName field to given value.

 ### GetSchemas